 Private Counselling in Coventry & Private Psychotherapy in Coventry

 I am a Registered Counsellor with the British Association for Counselling and Psychotherapy (MBACP) as well as an Accredited Psychotherapist with the UK Council for Psychotherapy (UKCP).
 I subscribe to these organisations' Ethical Principles and Codes of Professional Conduct.
-I have extensive experience in working with adults (18 years plus) on an individual basis offering short-term focused therapy and long-term in-depth therapy.
+I have extensive experience in working face-to-face with adults (18 years plus) offering short-term therapy and long-term in-depth therapy.
 I have worked with people in a therapeutic capacity since 1999.